 NYP/WCMC/Komansky’s Children Hospital receives Magnet recognition, the highest national honor for nursing excellence.
 This prominent distinction recognizes healthcare organizations whose nursing teams deliver superior patient care with professionalism and innovation.

-As part of the Department of Urology, New York-Presbyterian Hospital/Weill Cornell Medical Center and the Komansky Center for Children's Health, the Institute for Pediatric Urology provides management of all pediatric urologic issues in both male and female patients.
+As part of the Department of Urology, New York-Presbyterian Hospital/Weill Cornell Medical Center and Komansky Children’s Hospital, the Institute for Pediatric Urology provides management of all pediatric urologic issues in both male and female patients.

 Our goal is to offer a caring environment for our patients and their families, where we can work together to develop the most effective and least invasive treatment to improve a child's health.
 Our specialty focuses on children from birth to 18 years of age, with particular emphasis on developmental issues affecting the kidneys, bladder, urethra, or genital tract.
 In many cases, we begin working with families before their baby is born, when urologic issues are identified on prenatal ultrasounds.